 1. Cisco, in a turnaround off the back of a couple of rough years, switched to brand journalism rather than traditional outbound marketing.
 The company also developed a series of videos that were published on the company’s website and social media sites.
 The videos showcased how entrepreneurs, students and others were using their technology to achieve their goals.
 Instead of a hard sell, Cisco showed it had a human face and helped potential customers envisage the benefits that their products and services could bring.

-3. Ektron, a web content management software provider, found that list rentals and other interruptive outbound marketing methods were fast becoming ineffective.
+3. Ektron, a web content management software provider that merged with Episerver in 2015, found that list rentals and other interruptive outbound marketing methods were fast becoming ineffective.
 The company integrated their own CMS with Hubspot’s marketing automation, analytics and lead management tools to deliver more effective, targeted marketing.
-Their inbound efforts have lowered the cost per opportunity by 60 percent and are the source of 73 percent of their qualified leads.
+Their inbound efforts have lowered the cost per opportunity by 60 percentand are the source of 73 percent of their qualified leads.

-5. Herschel Supply Co provides an example of inbound social media done very The backpack-maker knows how to build an audience.
-Their Instagram page was recently praised by HubSpot for its development of a community and its communication of the brand’s values, with many posts provided by customers themselves.
+5. Herschel Supply Co provides an example of inbound social media done very well.
+The backpack-maker knows how to build an audience.
+Their Instagram page boasts over a million followers, and was recently praised by HubSpot for its development of a community and its communication of the brand’s values, with many posts provided by customers themselves.

-6. Turbine, a developer of web and app-based HR automation software, has enjoyed serious success – to the tune of a 67 percent increase in website conversions – thanks to a website and services overhaul.
+7. Turbine, a developer of web and app-based HR automation software, has enjoyed serious success – to the tune of a 67 percent increasein website conversions – thanks to a website and services overhaul.
 Optimisation is an essential part of the holistic inbound equation; without an optimised site all that blog content is buried.
 By migrating the site from Wordpress to HubSpot and deploying HubSpot’s Service Hub (amongst other things), we were able to help Turbine broadcast its inbound efforts and convert.

 HubSpot’s survey also found that over half of its respondents said that inbound marketing gave them a higher ROI.
 When compared to the 16 percent of respondents who said that outbound gave them a higher ROI, it’s pretty clear why so many organisations are shifting – or have shifted – their efforts to inbound.